 If the address is verifiable, the address is immediately standardized.
 For example, 123 Main Street becomes 123 Main St.

 The standardization process corrects or fills in the street, city, state, and 9-digit postal codes.
-When standardized, the [quality] field on the [address] table will be set to 0.
+When standardized, the [quality] field on the [address] table will be set to 0, which corresponds with the address quality filter value Verified.

-If the user elects to skip validation, this [quality] field is set to 1.
+If the user elects to skip validation, this [quality] field is set to 1, which corresponds with the address quality filter value Skipped Validation.

 Batch standardization

-Addresses that come in through non-interactive sources, such as through uploaded datasets, receive a [quality] rating of 2, indicating the address awaits standardization.
+Addresses that come in through non-interactive sources, such as through uploaded datasets, receive a [quality] rating of 2, which corresponds with the address quality filter value Missing Part of Address, indicating the address awaits standardization.

 Every evening, or on demand as initiated by an administrator in Database → Scrub Address Records, addresses with a [quality] of 2 will seek to be standardized.
 If they can be successfully standardized, their [quality] is updated to 0.
 If not, the [quality] is updated to 1.

-Because addresses may not validate for a variety of reasons, the addresses are not marked explicitly as invalid (as designated with a [quality] rating of 3) as part of this batched process.
+Because addresses may not validate for a variety of reasons, the addresses are not marked explicitly as invalid (as designated with a [quality] rating of 3, or Potential Bad Address) as part of this batched process.